SteveT3ch/100-days-of-code/log.md

 I felt tired and lazy after the first day back post-long weekend.
 I was one step away from skipping, but I made the compromise to sit through and passively take in a CS lecture.
 I will not let myself slip like this tomorrow.
 My progress has been slowed too much as it is.

+### Day 50: October 10, 2018 - Wednesday

+**Today's Progress**:

+Finished Chapter 6 coding challenges in the Java textbook.

+**Thoughts**:

+I finished up most of the self-assigned coding challenges at the end of Chapter 6.
+It's been a long way to Day 50, and I would have never imagined how far I would come within 2 months.
+100 Days of Code is superb and really helped my lazy ass get consistently coding to make meaningful progress.
+Today, basic OOP concepts, the next 50 days, master fundamental Java and JS.
+Let's go!